Comparing Panelized vs. Modular Prefabricated Homes

 Panelized homes, especially those with strong structural insulated panels (like those used in Mighty Small Homes), offer superior energy efficiency that can save homeowners up to 60% on their energy bills.

 Modular homes are also more efficient than traditional, stick-built homes, but most don’t offer the same energy efficiency as panelized homes.

 Do Panelized Homes Offer More Design Flexibility than Modular?

 The short answer is yes.
 Modular homes feature modules that are built in squares or rectangles, which are then stacked on-site according to the planned design.

 This means modular homes typically have a sleek, boxy look that is appealing to some buyers, but limiting to others.
 Interior layouts of modular homes are also less flexible than panelized houses, because every module is built in a factory according to plans with strict, standardized dimensions.

 If you’re looking for more flexibility and design options for both the exterior and interior of your home, panelized kit homes can be built in almost any style or aesthetic you can imagine because their floor plans can be easily customized with few limitations.
 Mighty Small Homes, for example, offers customized floor plans to match nearly any lot size, dimensions, or interior layout that a buyer desires.

 What is the Best Kind of Prefabricated Home?

-Choosing what kind of prefabricated house is best for you mostly depends on your style preferences and the logistics involved.
+Choosing the type of prefabricated house that is best for you mostly depends on your style preferences, as well as the logistics involved.